Washington DC Whistleblower Law Firm

 Constantine Cannon’s Washington D.C. whistleblower attorneys represent whistleblowers for the same reasons that courageous men and women come forward to expose wrongdoing: we believe in accountability, justice, and fairness, whether that’s for taxpayers, investors, consumers, competitors, or the government.

-Our attorneys have acted as lead counsel to recover over $1 billion for federal and state governments and over $240 million in whistleblower rewards for our clients.
+Our attorneys have acted as lead counsel to recover over $1 billion for federal and state governments and over $350 million in whistleblower rewards for our clients.
+In 2020, we finalized four blockbuster settlements and secured some of the highest whistleblower rewards in the history of the False Claims Act.
 This is in addition to the more than $5 billion in damages and tens of billions of dollars more in injunctive relief Constantine Cannon has recovered for the firm’s other clients, including two of the top five antitrust settlements in U.S. history.

 Our firm has extensive experience working with government attorneys in Washington D.C., including the U.S. Attorney’s Office, the Internal Revenue Service, the Securities and Exchange Commission, the U.S. Department of Justice, the U.S. Department of Transportation, and many other agencies.
 Please contact our office to schedule a consultation regarding your case so that we can help you explore your legal options.